aaronhackney/cdo-ansible/cdo_ansible/tenants/README.md

 ```

 ### Tenants File Example
-Copy the output to a file with the EXACT same name as your CDO Tenant (CDO tenant name can be found in CDO under Settings --> General Settings under `Tenant Name`)
+Copy the output to a file with the same name as your CDO Tenant (CDO tenant name can be found in CDO under Settings --> General Settings under `Tenant Name`)

 Sample File:
 `tenants/CDO_My_Tenant.yml`